Equine Functional Anatomy

 - Describe the terminology and concepts that will assist in discussing injuries and disease, should they occur, with a veterinarian.

 Quizzes (10%): There will be five online quizzes.
-Each quiz consists of a number of true or false statements and multiple-choice questions which cover the weekly unit material.
+Each quiz consists of some true or false statements and multiple-choice questions which cover the weekly unit material.

-Minor Written Assignments (40%): In this assignment you are asked to consider ways to improve the care and management of horses.
-You will explore topics in each unit and submit for grading three topics you are most interested in researching and applying in your own practice.
+Minor Written Assignments (40%): In each unit, you are asked to consider ways to improve the care and management of horses based on the unit material.
+Three topics that most interest you are submitted for grading.

-Final Written Assignment (50%): A continuation of the minor written assignment this assignment will allow you to conduct research on anatomy topics presented in the course.
+Final Written Assignment (50%): This assignment is based on the weekly unit written assignments, and allows you to further research anatomy topics presented in the course.

 You are expected to participate in discussions as you examine and interpret your research in the minor and major written assignments activity engaging with other students and the instructor.